Talk: Enhancing Web Responsiveness at Web Day 2026, Milan

 Making the web faster and more user-friendly

-In May 2024, I began speaking at local meetups and conferences about enhancing web responsiveness.
+In May 2024, I began speaking at conferences and meetups about enhancing web responsiveness.
 Specifically, I discuss debugging and avoiding slow interactions based on my experience on auditing Interaction to Next Paint (INP) on clients' websites.
-Find here videos, slides, dates and locations my talk.
+Videos, slides, dates and locations of my talk.

 Jake Archibald's talk "In the loop" is still one of the best sources of information on how browsers process tasks and are able to respond to user input.
 As I didn't find anything as comprehensible as that in text format, I transposed his talk into this blog post.